Generalized affine Springer theory and Hilbert schemes on planar curves: Action of the Rational Cherednik Algebra

+In turn, this implies the associated total spaces of the Hilbert schemes of points and the one-step flag Hilbert schemes of $C$ are smooth, by \cite[Proposition 17]{She12} and \cite[Proposition 2.6]{Kiv1} .

-In particular, this gives an interpretation of one of the Weyl algebras appearing in \cite{Kiv1,Ren}.
-The other one has to do with the Hilbert schemes of global curves and cannot be defined in our setting.
-Indeed, the other Weyl algebra depends on the number of components of the curve, whereas our Cherednik algebra depends on the {\em degree} of the curve. \begin{remark} It is remarkable to note that the convolution action works on the level of punctual Hilbert schemes directly.
+Further restricting $\varphi$ to $\varphi^{-1}(U)\cap \cR^{\leq\lambda}_d$ for the cocharacter $\lambda=(1,\ldots, 0)$ identifies the refined intersection map $p^*$ for the inclusion $v\hookrightarrow U$ in \cite[Definition 3.4]{Kiv1} with $\varphi^*_{\leq \lambda}$.
+The other case is similar. \end{proof} In particular, this gives an interpretation of one of the Weyl algebras appearing in \cite{Kiv1,Ren}.
+Recall that in {\em loc.cit.} it was shown that a certain subalgebra of the Weyl algebra of $\A^{2\cdot d}$ (where $d$ is the number of irreducible components of $C$) containing $\text{Weyl}(\A^1)\otimes \text{Weyl}(\A^1) \cong \text{Weyl}(\A^2)$ acts on the homologies of the Hilbert schemes of points in question.
+The other $\text{Weyl}(\A^1)$ in the algebra has to do with the Hilbert schemes of global curves and cannot be defined in our setting.
+Indeed, the definition of this other Weyl algebra as a subalgebra of the one constructed in {\em loc.cit.} depends on the number of components of the curve, whereas our Cherednik algebra depends on the {\em degree} of the curve. \begin{remark} It is remarkable to note that the convolution action works on the level of punctual Hilbert schemes directly.
 In \cite{Kiv1} and \cite{Ren}, one of the main points is to define convolution maps for the Hilbert schemes of (locally planar) singular curves using refined intersection products, which are constructed by deforming the singularities as we saw above.
 The role of the deformation in our context is played by considering the infinite-dimensional ind-variety $\cV^v$ in place of $M_v$.
-Note also that the ``restriction with supports" map is a refined intersection product in the case of a regular embedding, while here we use a rather special form of the map $p$, which is very far from anything like a regular embedding, but rather like a principal bundle. \end{remark}
+Note also that the ``restriction with supports" map is a refined intersection product in the case of a regular embedding, while here we use a rather special form of the map $p$, which is very far from anything like a regular embedding, but rather a principal bundle. \end{remark}